thatlarrypearson/telemetry-obd/README.md

 ## Software Testing

-Software was tested using a [Freematics OBD-II Emulator](https://freematics.com/products/freematics-obd-emulator-mk2/) (vehicle emulator)as well as in actual vehicles.
+Software was tested manually using a [Freematics OBD-II Emulator](https://freematics.com/products/freematics-obd-emulator-mk2/) (vehicle emulator) as well as in actual vehicles.
 The test environment is as follows:

 ![Run Cycles](docs/README-TestEnvironment.JPG)

+The Freematics OBD-II Emulator does not cover all available OBD commands.
+This is especially true for the additional commands provided through ```add_commands.py```.
+Be aware that actual vehicle responses may not match the software.
+Also be aware that test code coverage in ```add_commands.py``` is sketchy at best.
+Your mileage may vary.

 ## Manufacturer Warranty Information